oshwa/2025.oshwa.org/src/index.md

 - Seasoned open source enthusiast **and** people who want to be involved in open source but aren’t sure how.
 No experience required.
 - Be able to attend (or contribute to asynchronously) to meetings once a month, usually Wednesday mornings in US Eastern Time (`UTC-4`) or around 5 PM GMT (`UTC+1`).

-Specifically, we are still looking for a **venue for day 2**, which can hold people in various rooms for breakout sessions and workshops.

 We do not require that all presentations, organizers, or helpers be open source certified or contribute to open source projects, but only that you are enthusiastic about sharing and learning about open source work.

 Here's what you'll get:

 - Connected with some of the world's most active open source communities.
-Past sponsors have included Sparkfun, Arduino, Digikey, and other key players in the hardware community.
+Past sponsors have included Sparkfun, Arduino, Digi-Key, and other key players in the hardware community.
 - A free or discounted ticket to the event.
 - Free opportunity to exhibit your work to over 300 people.
 - A hand in forming the vision for one of the largest Open Source events in 2025.